zotonic/z_stdlib/README.md

 ### z_email_utils

 Test if an email address is syntactically valid.
-Extract email addresss from a text.
+Extract email address from a text.

 ### z_filelib